jfer1893/cli-tool/README.md

 		It will show a message "Please provide a file path for backup."

 ### RESTORE

-restore: Restore data from a backup file into the datastore.
+ Restore data from a backup file into the datastore.

 	Options:
 		This command has 1 mandatory argument